Choosing the right dog pain relief is an important part of helping your pet heal and feel better.

 Also, soft surfaces are best for exercise in this situation.
 Try to avoid concrete if possible.
 Grass is the best choice.

 Gentle exercise after surgery (for whatever condition) can also be a good idea, depending on what the surgery was for – and only once your dog has recovered enough and your veterinarian gives you the go-ahead to get him mobile and gently active.

 Always consult your veterinarian before making any changes to your dog’s exercise regime… you want to be sure it’s going to be helpful not harmful.

 Hydrotherapy uses water to help heal and to reduce pain.

 It’s suitable as a pain relief option for dogs with arthritis, spinal problems, hip or elbow dysplasia, certain injuries or traumas and orthopedic problems, and as part of a post-surgical recovery plan.

-While swimming in your pool or hot tub, or for small dogs in your bathtub can be fun and beneficial for a healthy dog, for one who is in pain or has mobility issues it can make things worse.
-Even be dangerous.
+While swimming in your pool or hot tub, or for small dogs in your bathtub can be fun and beneficial for some dogs, hydrotherapy is much more than swimming.

 Water has wonderful benefits for a dog in pain, including supporting his weight, taking stress of his joints.

 When the water is heated to the right temperature it also helps to relieve pain, reduce inflammation, and relieve stiffness.